alessandropaticchio/semi_supervised_nn_for_covid19/README.md

 Here is a brief overview of the files of both the branches:

-- `main_bundle`: contains the code to train an unsupervised neural network (NN) to solve a system of differential equation (DE).
+- `main_bundle`: contains the code to train an unsupervised neural network (NN) to solve a system of differential equations (DE).
 - `main_data_fitting`: contains the code to fit a ground truth, starting from a NN-DE solver.
 - `models`: contains the implementation of the networks.
 - `training`: contains the implementation of the NN-DE solver training.